filofossati/SentimentAnalysis-ClimateCrisis/README.md

-# A Sentiment Analysis on Environmentalism
+# A Sentiment Analysis On The Climate Crisis

 ## Problem Statement